ScriptSkiddie69/Documentation/readme.md

 repeating
 and so on
 ```
+Notice how similar they are?
+It will loop until the bool is true eventually so if u set hai to true it will not

 Now were done with loops lets get into function to simplify and beautify ur code!
 Here is how to use "function"
 ```lua